trinidj/phrolova-project-v2/data/resonators/shorekeeper/talents.md

 - If the Resonator on the field is hit or launched, tapping the Dodge Button allows the Resonator to immediately recover from the interruption, triggering a successful Dodge.
 The Resonator launched in the air can land on the ground standing if they are close to the ground.
 This effect can be triggered up to 5 time(s).

 - All nearby party members' DMG is Amplified by 15%.

+## Inherent Skills

+### Life Entwined

+When a Resonator other than Shorekeeper takes a fatal blow, they will not be knocked out and will instead be healed for 50% of Shorekeeper's HP while Shorekeeper loses the same amount of HP.
+Shorekeeper's HP will not go below 1 from this effect.
+This effect can be triggered once every 10 minutes.

+### Self Gravitation

+When the Resonator on the field is within the effective range of a Stellarealm, Shorekeeper's Energy Regen increases by 10%.
+If Rover is on the same team, Rover's Energy Regen also increases by 10%.